Search

 • Make sure the sander is switched "OFF" before connecting the power supply.

-• Disconnect power supply before changing a sanding belt, making adjustments, or emptying dust collector.
+• Disconnect the power supply before changing a sanding belt, making adjustments, or emptying the dust collector.

 • Inspect sanding belts before using them.
-Replace those belts worn or frayed.
+Replace if worn or frayed.

-• Install sanding belts that are the same widths as the pulley drum.
+• Install sanding belts that are the same width as the pulley drum.

 • Secure the sanding belt in the direction shown on the belt and the machine.